wyattfry/mini-apps/challenge_3/README.md

 __20:50__ - I have form.
 I couldn't figure out how to dynamically make the board, just hard coded a 7 by 6 board.
 And I just made my first commit.
 Next goal might be working on the click handling, then game logic.

 __21:12__ - Clicking was a little tough.
 I just set a click handler to output `click` to console, first tried putting an `onClick={handleClick}` on the Column component, did not work.
 Then I tried putting it on the containing `<div>` in Column.jsx and passing the handler through as a callback function, did not work.
 Then I tried putting it in the cell `<div>`s, and that worked.
 Commit?
 Yes.
+Next step: click a column to play a piece.
+I wonder how to link the Column view to the Board state / model.

+__22:54__ - I think I need to have a dynamically generated board in order for the state changes to properly change the views.
+So I refactored, so that it now dynamically generates the board using `map()`.